hgsteggles/TORCH/README.md

 ```bash
 mpirun -np 8 ./torch --paramfile=/path/to/torch-config.lua --setupfile=/path/to/torch-setup.lua
 ```
-In the configuration files, cgs units are assumed.
+The `-s` flag can also be passed to run the program silently (only error messages will appear on the console).

 #####Setup

-For example, to set up a 2D cylindrically symmetric 150x200 mesh with a star located at grid coordinates (0, 110) parameters could be:
+For example, to set up a 2D cylindrically symmetric 150x200 mesh with a star located at grid coordinates (0, 110) parameters (in cgs units) could be:

 ```lua
 -- config/torch-config.lua